-(c) cleanse the proposed site of the venepuncture by means of a non-alcoholic swab of cotton wool or a hospital approved non-alcoholic medical wipe contained in the sampling equipment and by no other means;
+(c) cleanse the proposed site of the venepuncture by means of a non-alcoholic swab of cotton wool or a hospital approved non-alcoholic medical wipe contained in the sampling equipment and by no other means; and

+(d) take a sample of blood in accordance with subregulation (1) or 2 samples of blood in accordance with subregulation (2A); and

+(e) if —
-(d) withdraw a sample of blood;

-(e) discharge approximately one-half of the blood withdrawn into one of the 2 containers supplied in the sampling equipment and the balance of the blood into the second of those containers;
+(i) a sample of blood is taken in accordance with subregulation (1) — discharge approximately one-half of the blood withdrawn into one of the 2 containers supplied in the sampling equipment and the balance of the blood into the second of those containers; or

+(ii) 2 samples of blood are taken in accordance with subregulation (2A) — discharge each sample into a separate container provided in the sampling equipment;

+and

 (f) ensure that the cover of each container is securely tightened; and

 (g) shake each container thoroughly and in so doing invert it at least 20 times, to mix the contents.

 [Regulation 7 amended in Gazette 14 Nov 1975 p.
 4185; 30 Jan 2001 p.
-624 and 625.]
+624 and 625; 8 Jan 2010 p.
+32-3.]

 8. Certification of blood samples